SamMcKeown/DataSciencePortfolio/README.md

 ## DataSciencePortfolio
-A personal collection of selected data science projects of what I find interesting.
+A personal collection of data science projects.

 ## Contents
 - **LondonDogTheft**: